harshgadodia/harshgadodia/_pages/quotes.md

 ---

-- What I would like to have is that we be blessed with a divine discontent.
-Always not quite satisfied with what we have, always driven to do better.
+- "What I would like to have is that we be blessed with a divine discontent.
+Always not quite satisfied with what we have, always driven to do better."
 (Lee Hsien Loong)

 - “And still, after all this time,
 The sun never says to the earth,